mohanrajsambath/pullbullet/README.md

 Bullet bullet = new Bullet(911, new TailTag().put("mykey", "Another 911 emergency."));
 Gun.shoot(bullet);

-//And now in your service
+//And plant a magnet in your service before the above shot to pull the bullet.

 Gun.pull(911, new Magnet(){